-Stress weakens your immune system, which means you’re far more vulnerable to catch any cold, flu, or virus that makes its way around your workplace or social circle.
+Stress weakens your immune system, which means you’re far more vulnerable to any cold, flu, or virus that makes its way around your workplace or social circle.
 When you’re really stressed out, it’s also way harder to kick the illness you’re fighting, so if you’re coughing and feverish for weeks rather than days, it’s another sign that you’ve got too much stress in your life.

 3You’re fatigued or have very low energy

-Even if you are getting eight to ten hours of sleep, you may feel chronically lethargic or just plain exhausted.
+Even if you are getting eight to ten hours of sleep per night, you may feel chronically lethargic or just plain exhausted.
 Although a healthy level of stress can get us moving and motivated, being too stressed out has the opposite effect.
 Worry and stress are cited as two common reasons people feel physically drained, and in cases of extreme stress, you may feel as though there’s no end in sight to feeling consistently overcommitted and overburdened.
 That itself can cause despair, which in turn will make you even more exhausted.

 4You have persistent muscle pain or tension